 - Page Down: Press to jump to the next page.
-For example, when the page button displays Page 1 currently, press to jump to the screens displayed in Page 2. - · Page Up: Button combination should be used. - U5: Press while holding down the control button in the control area to jump to the previous page.
+For example, when the page button displays Page 1 currently, press to jump to the screens displayed in Page 2. - Page Up: Button combination should be used. - U5: Press while holding down the control button in the control area to jump to the previous page.
 For example, when the page button displays

-Page 2 currently, use the combination of and buttons to jump to the screens displayed in Page 1. - U5: Press while holding down the control button in the control area to jump to the previous page.
-For example, when the page button displays Page 2 currently, use the combination of and buttons to jump to the screens displayed in Page 1.
+Page 2 currently, use the combination of and buttons to jump to the screens displayed in Page 1.

+U5: Press swhile holding down the control button with area to jump to the previous page.
+For example, when the page button displays Page 2 currently, use the combination of with and with buttons to jump to the screens displayed in Page 1.